pizthewiz/Cinder-Logger/README.md

 }

 void LumberjackApp::mouseDown(MouseEvent event) {
-    // this will be ignored
-    mLogger->logMessage(SeverityLevelTrace, "LumberjackApp::mouseDown");
+    // ignored as the severity level is lower than the threshold mLogger->logMessage(SeverityLevelTrace, "LumberjackApp::mouseDown");
 }
 ```